General Eligibility Requirements

 Enrollment Requirement for Financial Aid

 To be eligible for most financial aid awards, students must be enrolled at least half-time in a degree or certificate program at Texas Woman’s University.
 Six semester credit hours constitutes half-time enrollment at both the undergraduate and graduate level.
 Hours of enrollment at other colleges or universities cannot be considered to meet this enrollment requirement.
 Summer school applicants who plan to attend only one summer session must enroll for at least six semester credit hours during that session to receive grant, loan, or college work-study funds.
 Applicants enrolling in two five-week summer sessions must enroll for at least six semester credit hours in the first session to receive grant, loan, or college work-study funds during the first session.
 Also, developmental courses count as enrolled semester credit hours for financial aid purposes only for freshmen students (29 or fewer semester credit hours).
-Developmental courses include: MATH 1113, MATH 1123, and ENG 1003.
+Developmental courses include: ENG 1003, MATH 1113, MATH 1123, and READ 1003.

 Academic Scholarships Require Full-Time Enrollment